IMPROVING SLEEP

 - YouTube videos, such as Tom Hardy reading bedtime stories (www.youtube.com/watch?v=7uR9lFBWnWA) and "Girl With The Dogs" (www.youtube.com/girlwiththedogs)

-- If devices are keeping you awake: Move your phone charged away from your bedroom/ no "blue screen" time before bed
+- If devices are keeping you awake: Move your phone charger away from your bedroom/ no "blue screen" time before bed

 DURING SLEEP